briansimiyuj/doctor-appointment-app/README.md

         a.
 If there is no appointment to reschedule or the boolean state is false, exit the function early
         b.
 Call onClose function to close the modal

+      5. Create states for selected doctors and available doctors and initialize them to null and doctors in doctors data respectively
+      6. Create a function to filter the doctors based on speciality
+      7. Create a function to reset the filtered doctors to show all doctors

     ### Reschedule Modal Component